 A manual inflator requires you to blow air into the bladder using the mouthpiece so it is generally only used as a backup.

 The deflator releases air from the air bladder, also with the press of a button.
 This is what you use when you want to sink further underwater.

 The dump valves are an alternative to the deflator, this also lets air out of the bladder.
 The dump valves are usually fitted with a string that you pull to release the air.

 There is yet another valve on a scuba BCD; the pressure release valve.
 The pressure release valve is a safety precaution.
 You don’t control the pressure release valve yourself.
 It automatically releases air when it registers that your air bladder is overinflated.

 6. Weigh Pockets

 Not all scuba BCD have weight pockets.
 The ones that do are said to have a weight integrated system.
-Weight pockets are just what the name suggests; pockets inside the BCD for carrying weights.
+Weight pockets are just what the name suggests; pockets inside for carrying weights.

 This is an alternative for weight belts.

 Weight pockets allow divers to quickly remove the weight in case they need to rise up in an emergency.
 It is faster to remove weights from a pocket than it is to remove a weight belt.